 “I never told you about the painting of the man in the mask, did I?” she asked searching his eyes.

-“No. There really is a painting like what I saw?”
-Darren didn’t know if he liked the idea of his vision being something lots of other people knew about and had seen.
-That it was something ordinary.
+“No. There’s a painting like what I saw?”
+He didn’t know if he liked the idea of his vision being something lots of people knew about and had seen, that it was something ordinary.
 On the other hand, if he had seen a picture of it, in a magazine or somewhere, and that got him to the experience he’d had; well, what was wrong with that?
 It wasn’t the puddle picture that he wanted to hold onto.
 It was the knowing, the feeling of belonging to everything, an everything much larger than himself and his petty pleasures.
 Compared to Everything?
 Well, he was pretty small potatoes, as his grandpa often said.

 “There really is a painting but it’s only partly like what you saw.”
 And she told him about it.
 “Who knows,” she added.
 “Maybe the artist had a vision like yours and made the painting from what he saw.”

 “I hadn’t thought of it that way,” Darren said.
-“I guess whatever way, it really doesn’t matter.
+“I guess it doesn’t matter.
 What matters is.
 Uh, I’m not sure what matters except that we know there is more.”
 They sat silently for a few minutes, each trying in their own ways to figure it out.

-“Maybe; probably,” agreed Darren, “but I didn’t even know I wanted it or wanted Him.
+“Maybe; probably,” agreed Darren, “but I didn’t know I wanted it or wanted Him.
 How can something like that happen when you don’t even know you want it to?”
-But I want it now, very much, Darren thought to himself.
+But I want it now, very much, he thought to himself.
 “Most importantly, how do we keep it?”

 Katelyn seemed to ignore his question.
-“I remember a story about the light of creation.”
+“I remember a story about the Light of creation.”
 Her voice was searching her far past.
 “My great-grandmother told it to me when I was really small.
 She was Jewish.
-It was from a midrash, I think, or the Zohar, and was something about the Light of creation and how it’s different from the light we can see.
+It was from some important writing and was something about the Light of creation and how it’s different from the light we can see.
 I wonder if Adam and Eve could see that light.
 They had to know about it, right?
 I think we now know something, too.
 I’m sorry,” said Katelyn rousing herself.
 “That doesn’t answer your question.
 I don’t know how we keep it.”

 “I know what I experienced, too.”

-He smiled at her and kissed her on the forehead because he could tell she did.
+He smiled at her and kissed her on the forehead.
+He could tell she did.
 He said softly, “I believe you, too,” then added more strongly, “but we don’t tell our friends.”